We Analyzed the Future Direction of Teladoc Health Inc. (TDOC), Here is What We Found

 Analysts’ Opinion of TDOC

-Many brokerage firms have already submitted their reports for TDOC stocks, with Credit Suisse repeating the rating for TDOC by listing it as a “Outperform.”
-The predicted price for TDOC in the upcoming period, according to Credit Suisse is $114 based on the research report published on April 01st of the current year 2022.
+Many brokerage firms have already submitted their reports for TDOC stocks, with Guggenheim repeating the rating for TDOC by listing it as a “Buy.”
+The predicted price for TDOC in the upcoming period, according to Guggenheim is $96 based on the research report published on April 07th of the current year 2022.

-Argus, on the other hand, stated in their research note that they expect to see TDOC reach a price target of $95.
-The rating they have provided for TDOC stocks is “Buy” according to the report published on March 03rd, 2022.
+Credit Suisse, on the other hand, stated in their research note that they expect to see TDOC reach a price target of $114.
+The rating they have provided for TDOC stocks is “Outperform” according to the report published on April 01st, 2022.

-Stifel gave a rating of “Hold” to TDOC, setting the target price at $74 in the report published on February 23rd of the current year.
+Argus gave a rating of “Buy” to TDOC, setting the target price at $95 in the report published on March 03rd of the current year.

 Insider Trading